riceissa/issarice.com/wiki/feed.md

 last-major-revision-date: 2015-01-14
 language: English
 # accepts "notes", "draft", "in progress", or "mostly finished"
-status: notes
+#status: notes
 # accepts "certain", "highly likely", "likely", "possible", "unlikely", "highly unlikely", "remote", "impossible", "log", "emotional", or "fiction"
-belief: possible
+#belief: possible
 # accepts "CC0", "CC-BY", or "CC-BY-SA"
 license: CC-BY
-tags: untagged
+tags: site
 ---

 I have an [RSS feed](feed.xml) for this website where you can get updates (this is probably the best way to get updates, since it includes only the more important changes).